Shin'ichirō Tomonaga: Biography

 Tomonaga was born in Tokyo in 1906.
 He was the second child and eldest son of a Japanese philosopher, Tomonaga Sanjūrō.
 He entered the Kyoto Imperial University in 1926.
 Hideki Yukawa, also a Nobel laureate, was one of his classmates during undergraduate school.
 During graduate school at the same university, he worked as an assistant in the university for three years.
 In 1931, after graduate school, he joined Nishina's group in RIKEN.
 In 1937, while working at Leipzig University (Leipzig), he collaborated with the research group of Werner Heisenberg.
 Two years later, he returned to Japan due to the outbreak of the Second World War, but finished his doctoral degree (Dissertation PhD from University of Tokyo) on the study of nuclear materials with his thesis on work he had done while in Leipzig.

 In Japan, he was appointed to a professorship in the Tokyo University of Education (a forerunner of Tsukuba University).
 During the war he studied the magnetron, meson theory, and his super-many-time theory.
-In 1948, he and his students re-examined a 1939 paper by Sidney Dancoff that attempted, but failed, to show that the infinite quantities that arise in QED can be canceled with each other.
+In 1948, he and his students re-examined a 1939 paper by Sidney Dancoff that attempted, but failed, to show that the infinite quantities that arise in quantum electrodynamics (QED) can be canceled with each other.
 Tomonaga applied his super-many-time theory and a relativistic method based on the non-relativistic method of Wolfgang Pauli and Fierz to greatly speed up and clarify the calculations.
 Then he and his students found that Dancoff had overlooked one term in the perturbation series.
 With this term, the theory gave finite results; thus Tomonaga discovered the renormalization method independently of Julian Schwinger and calculated physical quantities such as the Lamb shift at the same time.